W. Todd Groce, Ph.D.

 “It is also important that we take an honest, unblinking look at the past,” he adds.
 “History isn’t just about telling stories that make us feel good.
 It’s about understanding what happened and why, the successes and the failures, based on the documentary evidence available to us.
 We have to be willing to see the past as it was and accept it on its own terms, even if that contradicts what we’ve always believed.”

 That philosophy forms the foundation of the Georgia Historical Society’s educational mission.
 It has also fueled unprecedented growth.
-During Dr. Groce’s tenure the institution’s operating budget has increased from less than $200,000 to nearly $2.2 million, its endowment has grown from $1 million to $8 million, and its membership has quadrupled from 2,000 to 6,000, including nearly 200 local historical organizations in 80 counties.
+During Dr. Groce’s tenure the institution’s annual operating revenue has increased from less than $200,000 to over $3 million, its endowment has grown from $1 million to $13.5 million, and its membership has quadrupled from 2,000 to 6,000, including nearly 200 local historical organizations in 80 counties.

 “The Georgia Historical Society stands in a special position between the academic community and the public,” says Groce.
 “There’s an amazing body of scholarship being produced in colleges and universities around the country but most of it is not reaching the public.
 That’s where GHS comes in.
 We’re the bridge between the academy and the public, connecting the scholarship with a wider audience, and increasing access to history.”

 Building that bridge has positioned the Georgia Historical Society as the preeminent source for Georgia history.
-Since 1995 the Society has developed over a dozen new public educational programs, including major initiatives such as the radio/television/internet program “Today in Georgia History” (a collaborative project with Georgia Public Broadcasting); the Civil War 150 Historical Marker Project; the Georgia History Festival; and, in partnership with the Office of the Governor, the Georgia Trustees, the highest honor the state of Georgia can confer.
+Since 1995 the Society has developed over a dozen new public educational programs, including major initiatives such as the radio/television/internet program “Today in Georgia History” (a collaborative project with Georgia Public Broadcasting); the Civil War 150 Historical Marker Project; the Georgia Civil Rights Trail; the Georgia History Festival; and, in partnership with the Office of the Governor, the Georgia Trustees, the highest honor the state of Georgia can confer.

 In addition to being a leader in the field of public history, Dr. Groce is a published scholar and authority on the Civil War and U.S. military history.
 His first book, Mountain Rebels: East Tennessee Confederates and the Civil War, was based on his doctoral dissertation and published by the University of Tennessee Press in 1999.
 In 2005 he co-edited with Stephen V. Ash Nineteenth Century America: Essays in Honor of Paul H. Bergeron, also published by UT Press.
-He has written over 40 articles, essays and book reviews for scholarly journals.
+He has written 50 articles, essays and book reviews for publications ranging from the New York Times to the Journal of Southern History.
 Dr. Groce lectures to a wide variety of audiences, including college students, university faculty, K-12 teachers, and the general public.
-He has made television appearances on the Discovery Channel, C-SPAN’s Book TV, the History Channel, Georgia Public Television, and various internet classroom productions.
+He has made television appearances on the Discovery Channel, C-SPAN, the History Channel, Georgia Public Television, and various internet classroom productions.

 Community service is also a significant part of his life.
 He is a 2003 graduate of Leadership Georgia, a past president of the Rotary Club of Savannah, and past Governor of the Society of Colonial Wars in the State of Georgia.
 He has been appointed to several government commissions by Georgia Governors Roy Barnes and Sonny Perdue, including the Georgia Department of Economic Development’s Tourism Foundation, the Capitol Arts Standards Commission, and the Georgia Civil War Sesquicentennial Planning Committee as chief advisor.
-He is a trustee of Savannah Country Day School and a vestryman and Sunday school teacher at St. Peter’s Episcopal Church in Savannah.
+He is a trustee of Savannah Country Day School and served as a vestryman and Sunday school teacher in the Episcopal Church.

 Dr. Groce lives in Savannah with his wife and daughter and journeys to the mountains when his duties allow.
 He is an avid outdoorsman who enjoys hunting and hiking, a collector of military antiques, and a classically-trained musician who indulges his passion for Bach, Mozart—and Bluegrass.